nih4t/Regression-Model-Selection/README.md

 ## Dataset

-Describe the dataset you used in this project.
-Include information such as the source of the dataset, the number of samples, and the features/target variables.
-Additionally, mention any preprocessing steps you applied to the dataset.
+The dataset used in this project consists of various features that can potentially influence the energy output of a power plant.
+The features are as follows:

+**AT (Ambient Temperature)**: The ambient temperature **V (Vacuum)**: The vacuum pressure
+**AP (Ambient Pressure)**: The ambient pressure
+**RH (Humidity)**: The relative humidity

+The target variable is:

+**PE (Energy)**: The net hourly electrical energy output of the power plant in megawatts (MW).
+The dataset is collected from a power plant and contains measurements of the ambient temperature, vacuum pressure, ambient pressure, humidity, and the corresponding energy output.
+The goal of this project is to predict the energy output based on the other features.

 ## Models